 Sir Philip Barton: We have allocated out all the budget that was given to us from the spending review outcome.
 We do not know what pressure there might be later in the year.
 As you will recall, there are other things that we might have expected, either in our pot of ODA or in the part kept by the Treasury, which may or may not materialise, which might produce some savings in other directions.
 That will happen later in the year and we do not know yet.
 We have been sure to allocate out the money given to the FCDO as ODA, and people are getting on with the relevant programming and decision-making around that.

-Baroness Sugg: I understand that you are going to publish before the Recess the budget allocations from the department spending decisions.
+Baroness Sugg: I understand that you are going to publish before the Recess the budget allocations from the Department spending decisions.
 Does that mean we will be able to track this as we approach the year end?
-Obviously, DfID had a very good reputation for being transparent, and it would be great to get some reassurance that we will be able to see the same from the FCDO, and understand what has been allocated, and what has to be unallocated, if that is indeed what happens.
+Obviously, DFID had a very good reputation for being transparent, and it would be great to get some reassurance that we will be able to see the same from the FCDO, and understand what has been allocated, and what has to be unallocated, if that is indeed what happens.

 Sir Philip Barton: The plan is to publish our annual accounts before the Summer Recess and for those to include the forward allocations.